 Waste management is essential for public health, improving living conditions and protecting biodiversity.
 Environmentally Sound Management (ESM) of waste helps to limit the impact of this sector on ecosystems and living organisms, in particular through:

-- improved collection to prevent waste, particularly plastics and microplastics, from leaking into the environment, both on land and at sea;
+- Improved collection to prevent waste, particularly plastics and microplastics, from leaking into the environment, both on land and at sea;

-- the availability and improvement of final disposal facilities everywhere and for everyone, in order to reduce soil, air and water pollution, for example by closing uncontrolled, uncovered landfills without leachate treatment in favour of engineered landfill that comply with the Basel Convention’s ESM of waste;
+- The availability and improvement of final disposal facilities everywhere and for everyone, in order to reduce soil, air and water pollution, for example by closing uncontrolled, uncovered landfills without leachate treatment in favour of engineered landfill that comply with the Basel Convention’s ESM of waste;

 - Prevention, the first lever in the waste treatment hierarchy, which reduces waste generation and the use of natural resources, thereby helping to reduce human pressure on ecosystems, fauna and flora.